cyriaca/Cyriaca.Unity.Sdk/README.md

 The [Cdproj](https://github.com/cyriaca/Cdproj) UPM package provides a less verbose way to manage NuGet dependencies.
 This package creates a new Editor function, `Tools/Cdproj/Reload NuGet dependencies`.
+Cdproj invokes `dotnet build <path_to_Cdproj.csproj>` to output NuGet files to `Assets/CdprojNuGet`.
-Base-level folders, Packages folders, and Library/PackageCache folders are searched for `.cdproj` files that contain the NuGet package references needed in your project.
-All of these are fed into a common csproj that outputs dependencies to `Assets/CdprojNuGet`.
+`Cdproj.csproj` searches base-level folders, Packages folders, and Library/PackageCache folders for `.cdproj` files that contain the PackageReference items needed in your project.

 ### Fallback Method - PackageDependencyOutputDirectory